tshepang/blog/content/computing/major projects using Mercurial.rst

 And those which are not FLOSS (i.e. proprietary):

-* Facebook__, world number 2 website in terms of visitors numbers
+* Facebook__, world number 2 website in terms of visitor numbers

 * `Stack Overflow`__, top web destination website for software developers